junwatu/junwatu/README.md

 # 👋🏼 Hi, I am Equan P.

 I am a solopreneur and founder of [JIH](https://junwatu.com).
-I am very interested in AI now.
+I do AI now.